calebcodesgud/Personal-finance-webscraper/README.md

 ### "Configuration file 'links.json' not found"
 - Make sure `links.json` is in the same directory as the scraper scripts
-- The file should contain valid JSON with all five URL entries
+- The file should contain valid JSON with all entries in the `{ "link": "...", "enabled": true }` format

+### "No scrapers are enabled"
+- Check `links.json` and ensure at least one entry has `"enabled": true`

 ### Scraper returns no value
 - The website structure may have changed